Explain why the Japanese believe in yokai (supernatural creatures)?

 In detail, for those interested!

-Historical origins of yokai in Japan
+Historical and cultural origins of beliefs in yokai in Japan

 Did you know?